esvazas/wind_power_forecasting/README.md

 # How to forecast wind-generated power?

-The directory contains important steps for wind power forecasting applications and is a part of a Master thesis at KU Leuven, 2021.
+The directory contains main steps for wind power forecasting applications and is a part of a Master thesis at KU Leuven, 2021.
-All application required steps are covered - data analysis, imputation and feature engineering.
-The code is suited for comparison of several forecasting methodologies - Persistence, ARIMA, LSTM or ensembles (SVR or Decision trees)
+All pre-forecasting required steps are covered - data analysis, imputation and feature engineering.
+The notebooks can be used for comparison of various forecasting methodologies - Persistence, ARIMA, LSTM or ensembles (SVR or Decision trees).

-** Note: Applications require examples that are not provided as the code is continuously updated.
+** Note: Applications require examples that are not provided as the repository is continuously updated.
 Datasets will be provided later. **

 # Directory content:
 * datasets - directory containing generated datasets by each notebook